 It Requires a Single Dental Visit

-Most dental treatments require you to go for multiple dental visits, but teeth bonding just requires a single trip to your dentist.
+Most dental treatments require you to go for multiple dental visits, but teeth bonding just requires a single trip to our dentist.
 The only exception is if there are too many teeth that require bonding.
-Your dentist can provide you more information on this.
+Our dentist in North Edmonton can provide you more information on this.

 It Does Not Involve Anesthetics

 As this is a painless process, it rarely involves anesthetics.
-But sometimes when there are dental cavities, the dentist might consider using anesthetics.
+But sometimes when there are dental cavities, our dentist might consider using anesthetics.

 Cons of Teeth Bonding